anushkapatil18/WeatherTool/README.md

 - Display weather details such as temperature, humidity, wind speed, and description
 - Provide weather-related messages based on the current conditions
 - Simple and intuitive user interface
+ - Visual Representation: WeatherSense offers visual representations such as charts or graphs to provide a clear overview of the weather conditions in different cities.
+This allows users to quickly identify variations and make comparisons at a glance (feature)
 ## Installation

 1. Clone the repository: